xtyangpsp/SeisGo/README.md

 5. `plotting`: This module contains major plotting functions for raw waveforms, cross-correlation results, and station maps.

 ## Installation
-1. Create and activate the **conda** `seispy` environment
+1. Create and activate the **conda** `seisgo` environment

 Make sure you have a working Anaconda installed.
 This step is required to have all dependencies installed for the package.
-You can also manually install the listed packages **without** creating the `seispy` environment OR if you already have these packages installed. **The order of the following commands MATTERS.**
+You can also manually install the listed packages **without** creating the `seisgo` environment OR if you already have these packages installed. **The order of the following commands MATTERS.**

 ```
-$ conda create -n seispy -c conda-forge jupyter numpy scipy pandas numba pycwt python obspy mpi4py
+$ conda create -n seisgo -c conda-forge jupyter numpy scipy pandas numba pycwt python obspy mpi4py
-$ conda activate seispy
+$ conda activate seisgo
 ```

 The `jupyter` package is currently not required, **unless** you plan to run the accompanied Jupyter notebooks in **<notebooks>** directory. `mip4py` is **required** to run parallel scripts stored in **scripts** directory.
 The modules have been fully tested on python 3.7.x but versions >= 3.6 also seem to work from a few tests.